crypto-setups/icon_blockchain_tutorials/write_ups/mappings.md

 }
 ```

-I believe that if you use the getter of a VarDB to all a "unknown" key, the getter will return null.
+I believe that if you use the getter of a VarDB to get a "unknown" key, the getter will return null.
 This will compile and deploy, but will give a error similiar as above when trying to execute in a transaction!

 You can handle this by using `getOrDefault()`, so for example: